Wide Grip Lat Pulldown

 Keeping your elbows tucked, drive your elbows up and back to bring the barbell up to your belly button.
 Squeeze your lats at the top, pause for a moment, and slowly return to the starting position.
 Maintain tightness in your core and back and repeat!

-Check out this intense 5 minute at home back workout!
+Check out this intense 5 minute resistance band back workout!

 This Anabolic Aliens membership will grant you access to workout classes, rehab programs, diet plans, and more exclusive content to help you achieve sustainable success!